 The San has published the San Code of Research Ethics that provides a guideline for researchers and companies that want to work in their sphere of influence on how to conduct themselves and how to interact with the San.
-From their perspective, an EIA application is also viewed as a form of research.
-This guideline can be applied to the Khoi and other people in the fishing communities as well.
+An EA application is also viewed as a form of research.
+This guideline can be applied to the Khoe and other people in the fishing communities as well.
 The San Code of Research Ethics is based on:

 - Respect for individuals, community and culture;

 - Honesty;

 - Justice and fairness;

-- Care; and - Process (following San research protocol).
+- Care; and

+- Process (following San research protocol).

-The San Code of Research Ethics states that lack of care can be demonstrated by talking down to communities, confusing them with complicated scientific language, or treating communities as ignorant.
-It further states that a lack of care is also represented by failing to ensure that something is left behind that improves the lives of the San.
+A lack of care can be demonstrated by talking down to communities, confusing them with complicated scientific language, or treating communities as ignorant.
+A lack of care is also represented by failing to ensure that something is left behind that improves the live of the San.